- IKO Affiliated Kite Center

 - Hook Knife

-A: We encourage pre-booking for the weekends, but we can usually accommodate last minute bookings especially during the weekdays.
-Walk up students are accepted if there is availability.
+A: Walk up students are accepted if there is availability.
+We encourage pre-booking for the weekends as we tend to fill up weeks ahead.
+We can usually accommodate last minute bookings especially during the weekdays.

-Yes we do stock some gear, but for most gear inquiries please call us or order online.
-Trainer kites and other accessories are available at the center.
-Kite rentals are available, see our rental page for more info.
+Yes we do sell gear and stock rental gear.
+Kites and other accessories are available at our Emeryville shop.
+Kite rentals are also available, see our rental page for more info.

 SAFETY TIPS FOR NEW KITERS